threema-ch/threema-web/README.md

 # Threema Web

-Threema Web is a web client for Threema.
+Threema Web is a web client for Threema, a privacy-focussed end-to-end encrypted mobile messenger hosted and developed in Switzerland.
 With Threema Web, you can use Threema on your Desktop without compromising security.

 ![Screenshot](https://threema.ch/images/webclient_header.png)